MicrosoftDocs/win32/desktop-src/medfound/reading-the-asf-header-object-of-an-existing-file.md

 ---
-Description: Reading the ASF Header Object of an Existing File ms.assetid: '0e37f0d3-a37b-4f36-a133-7b1922e9944b'
+Description: Reading the ASF Header Object of an Existing File ms.assetid: 0e37f0d3-a37b-4f36-a133-7b1922e9944b
-title: Reading the ASF Header Object of an Existing File
+title: Reading the ASF Header Object of an Existing File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Reading the ASF Header Object of an Existing File

 The ASF ContentInfo object stores information that represents the ASF Header Objects of a media file.
 A populated ContentInfo object is required in order to read and parse an existing ASF file.

-After creating the ContentInfo object by calling the [**MFCreateASFContentInfo**](mfcreateasfcontentinfo.md) function, the application must initialize it with header information from the ASF file that is to be read.
-To populate the object, call [**IMFASFContentInfo::ParseHeader**](imfasfcontentinfo-parseheader.md).
+After creating the ContentInfo object by calling the [**MFCreateASFContentInfo**](/windows/win32/wmcontainer/nf-wmcontainer-mfcreateasfcontentinfo?branch=master) function, the application must initialize it with header information from the ASF file that is to be read.
+To populate the object, call [**IMFASFContentInfo::ParseHeader**](/windows/win32/wmcontainer/nf-wmcontainer-imfasfcontentinfo-parseheader?branch=master).

 **ParseHeader** requires a media buffer that contains the Header Object of the ASF file.
 One option is to fill a media buffer with the Header Object to create a byte stream for the file and then read the first 30 bytes of data from the byte stream into a media buffer.
-You can then get the size by passing the first 24 bytes of the Header Object to the [**IMFASFContentInfo::GetHeaderSize**](imfasfcontentinfo-getheadersize.md) method.
+You can then get the size by passing the first 24 bytes of the Header Object to the [**IMFASFContentInfo::GetHeaderSize**](/windows/win32/wmcontainer/nf-wmcontainer-imfasfcontentinfo-getheadersize?branch=master) method.
 After getting the size, you can read the entire Header Object in a media buffer and pass it to **ParseHeader**.
 The method starts parsing at the offset from the start of the media buffer specified in the *cbOffsetWithinHeader* parameter.

 The following example code creates and initializes a ContentInfo object for reading an existing ASF file contained in a byte stream.
 First, we define a helper function that reads data from a byte stream and allocates a media buffer to hold the data: